Water metering: Data analytics

 The data collected by the smart meters is analyzed to provide insights into water usage patterns, peak consumption times, and potential issues like leaks or inefficiencies in the system.
 Utilities can use this data to optimize water distribution and address problems proactively.

+Leak Detection

+The usage data can be analyzed on device to determine if there is a leak occurring within the building that is being monitored.
+The most common leak detection algorithm is to look for 24 hours of constant usage.
+This algorithm works well for residential buildings but has issues with larger commercial buildings where there can be varying levels of constant usage throughout a day without a leak.

 Effect on consumption

 There is disagreement as to the effect of metering and water pricing on water consumption.
 The price elasticity of metered water demand varies greatly depending on local conditions.
 The effect of volumetric water pricing on consumption tends to be higher if the water bill represents a significant portion of household expenditures.

 There is evidence from the UK that there is an instant drop in consumption of some 10% when meters are installed, although in most instances consumption is not directly measured prior to meter installation, so the benefits are uncertain.
 Whilst metered water users in the UK do use less than unmetered users, in most areas metering is not compulsory for homes built before 1990, so the metered customers are to some extent a self-selecting group.
 There is also concern that water metering could be socially regressive, as householders on low incomes are less able to invest in water efficiency measures and may experience water poverty (defined as when a household spends more than 3% of net income on water and sewage services).

 In Hamburg, Germany, domestic water consumption for metered flats (112 liter/capita/day) was 18% lower than for unmetered flats (137 liter/capita/day) in 1992.